How to get from Bohol to Siquijor

 Departure port in Bohol

-If you stay on Bohol island, it takes about 1.5 hours to reach the port from popular destinations like Carmen.
+If you’re staying inland on Bohol Island, it takes about 1.5 hours to reach the port from popular destinations like Carmen.

-- Siquijor Port is nearer to the island’s main tourist area.
+- Siquijor Port is nearer to the island’s main tourist area in San Juan.

 - Larena Port is on the northern side of the island.

-Tricycles and motorbike taxis are the most popular way to get around the island.
-Rates to the nearest guesthouses start from 100 PHP ($1.70).
+Tricycles and motorbike taxis are the most popular way to get around Siquijor.

-If your accommodation is located in San Juan (the main tourist area), expect to pay around 500 PHP ($8.50) for a tricycle that can fit 2-3 passengers with luggage.
+If your accommodation is in San Juan, expect to pay around 300 PHP ($5) from Siquijor Pier and 500 PHP ($8.40) from Larena Pier.
+That’s for a tricycle or minicab that can fit 2-3 passengers with luggage.

 Siquijor is a stunning island, so your accommodation needs to match that vibe, right?
 Even on a budget you can enjoy sea views!
 Siquijor is a place for snorkelling, but also relaxation, so there are plenty of accommodations trying to maximise this — think luxury beach resorts where your bed is only seconds from the sea.